Former Manu Samoa skipper Peter Fatialofa dies

 An ambulance took his body to the national hospital where he was pronounced dead.

-Next story in National: Govt plans action on building material costs
+Next story in New Zealand: Govt plans action on building material costs

 Copyright © 2013, Radio New Zealand